chochain/nanoFORTH/docs/n4_2_how.md

 > DEC ⏎<br/>
 > ⇨ 120_ok

-* get Arduino clock/millis, a double precision (i.e. 32-bit) value
+* Get Arduino clock/millis, a double precision (i.e. 32-bit) value.
 > CLK ⏎<br/>
 > ⇨ 17786_9_ok
 >> \> nanoFORTH uses two 16-bit cells on data stack to represent the 32-bit number<br/>
 >> \> note the numbers above are for example only, your clock read will be different

-* to benchmark something, let's define a function **zz** that runs in empty loops and time it
+* To benchmark something, let's define a function **zz** that runs in empty loops and time it.
 > : **zz** 10000 FOR NXT ;⏎<br/>
 > CLK DNG **zz** CLK D+ ⏎<br/>
 > ⇨ 103_0_ok